-Local testing environments are highly useful tools for WordPress developers and site owners, and MAMP is an excellent way to set one up.
+Local testing environments are highly useful tools for WordPress developers and site owners.
+While we’re partial to DevKinsta, our own free local development tool, MAMP is also an excellent way to set up a WordPress instance.
 However, it can be hard to do much testing when you can’t access your site, and that’s exactly what a MAMP HTTP Error 500 will result in.

 This error is particularly troublesome because it rarely provides any useful information or hints as to the source of the problem.
 Fortunately, you can usually trace the cause to PHP errors, a corrupt .htaccess file, or problematic WordPress plugins, all of which are relatively easy to fix.